digitalnatives/graphiql-server/readme.md

 __GS_APP_URL__: `<heroku-app-name>`.herokuapp.com

-The `<heroku-app-name>` is the name that you choosed for your app on Heroku.
+The `<heroku-app-name>` is the name that you choose for your app on Heroku.

-This Url will be used as base for the callback Url on the OAuth2 auth flow.
+This will be the base Url for the callback on the OAuth2 auth flow.

-If you'll use your on domain after the deploy, you need to change this variable on the app settings tab.
+If you want to use your own domain, you can add it here or change it latter on app settings tab.

 __GS_SESSION_SECRET__: This is the secret used to sign the session ID cookie, used by [express-session](https://github.com/expressjs/session/#secret).